nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/action-how-to-index/how-to-add-a-new-action-category-on-a-document-tab.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            This page explains how to create new actions categories to add links or buttons on the custom tab of documents, using Nuxeo Studio.
+        excerpt: 'This page explains how to create new actions categories to add links or buttons on the custom tab of documents, using Nuxeo Studio.'
         level: Beginner
         tool: Studio
         topics: 'Document type, Tab, User action, Widget'